bryan-ab-smith/pismartdisplay/README.md

     See Config section below to edit the files.

-5. Copy smartscreen service to /etc/systemd/system/ and enable the service:
+5. Copy smart display service to /etc/systemd/system/ and enable the service:

-    `sudo cp smartscreen.service /etc/systemd/system`
+    `sudo cp smartdisplay.service /etc/systemd/system`

-    `sudo systemctl enable smartscreen`
+    `sudo systemctl enable smartdisplay`

-6. If you want to test things at this point, go to _http://HOSTNAME.local_ from a different device (where HOSTNAME is the hostname of your smartscreen).
+6. If you want to test things at this point, go to _http://HOSTNAME.local_ from a different device (where HOSTNAME is the hostname of your smart display).
 If that works, you should be good to go.

 7. Reboot the Pi: